 Using essential oils can be a fun and simple way to boost your wellness, but a little education is important for fully and safely enjoy all of the benefits.

 Three Ways to Use EOs

 - Aromatic Their aroma can be inhaled directly from the bottle, by rubbing a drop between your hands, or by using a diffuser.

 EOs can be diluted and applied directly to the skin.
-Some EOs are are more strategic for skin care, while others are great for applying over shoulders, knees, the back and other areas in need of soothing.
+Some EOs are more strategic for skincare, while others are great for applying over shoulders, knees, the back, and other areas in need of soothing.

 Certain EOs, with FDA approval for ingestion and identified on the label as a dietary supplement, are safe to use added to an empty capsule, mixed into honey, or to flavor foods (3 drops of lemon EO in a pot of broccoli elevates the flavor immensely).

 Some EOs may cause a skin reaction resulting from sun exposure.
 Avoid using citrus oils 24 hours before going out into the sun.
-This phenomena has been experienced by those mixing margarita cocktails on the beach.
+This phenomenon has been experienced by those mixing margarita cocktails on the beach.
 Lime EO is extracted from the rind.
-When repeatedly squeezing limes under direct sunlight, the lime’s oil can interact with the sun’s rays, resulting in a phosensitivity burn-like reaction.
+When repeatedly squeezing limes under direct sunlight, the lime’s oil can interact with the sun’s rays, resulting in a photosensitivity burn-like reaction.